Azure/carbon-aware-keda-operator/README.md

 - medium bucket : carbon intensity is between 438 and 504 (= 370 + 67 + 67),

-- high bucket : carbon intensity is 571 or higher
+- high bucket : carbon intensity is between 505 and 571 (Or higher than 571)

 Configuring thresholds in an array like this gives you flexibility to create as many thresholds/buckets as needed.